Defect Management—4 Steps to Better Products & Processes

 Do we have a timely way of acting on defect information?

-For Step 3 Resolution, your process and system should provide fast, team collaborative steps to resolve defects with capture of discussion and resolutions (you will need the history for Step 4).
+- For Step 3 Resolution, your process and system should provide fast, team collaborative steps to resolve defects with the capture of discussion and resolutions (you will need the history for Step 4).

 Step 4: Defect Analysis